 Young professional members are the future of associations, so it is vital to keep them involved.
 As a young professional (YP) myself, I can tell you that what we want most from associations is a sense of community.
-This includes being able to make personal connections, use available programs and services to fill gaps in our professional development, and contribute to the association’s advancement.
+This includes being able to make personal connections, use available programs and services to fill gaps in our professional development and contribute to the association’s advancement.

-Despite advancements in technology, we still value face-to-face interactions as they create authentic, meaningful, and valuable connections.
+Despite advancements in technology, we still value face-to-face interactions as they create authentic, meaningful and valuable connections.
 Associations are ideal avenues for meeting people.

 Sometimes, fees can be a barrier to participation, but capitalizing on the skillsets of young professional members can help combat this.
 Peer-to-peer learning opportunities can help lower costs and generate interest in participation.
 It’s also important to offer alternatives, including free resources, scholarships or membership grants to remove barriers for a diverse membership group.

 We bring different perspectives to the table, which can help the association stay relevant and exciting for younger members, but are not always sure we have the appropriate qualifications for volunteer service.
 Creating young professional-specific seats on committees or having a willingness-to-serve form letting association staff know who is interested in volunteering when ad-hoc opportunities are available are two ways to bring young professionals into the mix.

 Personal invitations to serve let YP members know they are qualified for the role and their opinions are wanted.
 Once we’re in the room, encouragement that our ideas are valuable and showing a commitment to understanding our viewpoints can make us feel more engaged and willing to further contribute.
 It’s not enough just to “check the box” saying YPs are participating on the committee.
 Actively listening to our thoughts on a topic and giving them the same consideration as anyone else’s are essential.

-Ultimately, YPs want to make connections, build networks, advance our professions, give back, and do good in our communities and the world.
+Ultimately, YPs want to make connections, build networks, advance our professions, give back and do good in our communities and the world.
 This is what associations are made to do, but they will not be successful without members.